Latest News

 AdventureCORPS® – the organizers of the iconic worldwide series of Badwater® races – are pleased to present the Cape Fear Marathon & Half Marathon on Bald Head Island, North Carolina.
 This is the home of fabled and legendary Cape Fear, and the home to our annual Badwater Cape Fear ultramarathon – now in its 10th year – the “(B)east Coast” counterpart to our two California-based ultramarathon races, Badwater Salton Sea and Badwater 135.
 The Cape Fear Marathon will take place on Sunday, October 27, 2024, with a 1000am start time, and a 6.5-hour cut-off for the marathon and 3.5 hours for the half.
 Registration is open now at RunSignUp.com, with discounted entry until April 30.

 With 26.2 and 13.1-mile race options, Cape Fear Marathon and Half Marathon take places entirely on Bald Head Island and its car-free, one-lane-wide roads, plus a short but spectacular stretch on the beach around Cape Fear herself.
-The start and finished are located at Old Baldy, the oldest lighthouse in North Carolina, while another main checkpoint will be located at the Bald Head Island Conservancy, our local charitable partner.
+The start is located at Old Baldy, the oldest lighthouse in North Carolina, while another main checkpoint will be located at the Bald Head Island Conservancy, our local charitable partner.

 Essentially, half-marathoners will do one and a half laps of the island, with one .75-mile sand stretch around Cape Fear, while full marathoners will do three laps of the island and three trips around Cape Fear for a total of 2.25 miles of beach running.
 There will be three aid station locations along the race route, which is more than adequate, BUT this is an adventure marathon in a remote location, so carrying a hand-held water bottle, waist pack, and/or hydration pack is a must.
 Additionally, this is a “cupless” race, so carrying the provided Badwater race cup is critical.